JuanPChicaC/JuanPChicaC/README.md

 <h4 font-weight =  bold> About the project </h4>
 <span>
-  This project offers as a result a web service that gives portfolio distribution suggestions based on the investment interests of the end client (Investors or third party apps).
-The "Portfolio Delivery Service" has two main objectives, the first one is to show to developers that suggestions systems are not just only based into <i>Machine
+  This project offers as a result a web service that gives portfolio distribution suggestions based on the investment interests of the client (Investors or third party apps).
+The <i>Portfolio Delivery Service</i> has two main objectives, the first one is to show to developers that suggestions systems are not just only based into <i>Machine
-  Learning</i> models, in this case is sufficient just to solve an optimization problem to give an advise about portfolio management(without write any specific code rule).
+  Learning</i> models, in this case is sufficient just to solve an optimization problem to give an advise about portfolio management.
 On the other hand, the project prettend to give an example about how a theorical model could be bringged into production to offer real solutions for people, the
-  <b><i>Modern Portfolio Theory</i></b> (created by Harry Markowitz in 1952) was the concept that is encapsulated to give answer about the investment advise askings, in order
+  <b><i>Modern Portfolio Theory</i></b> (created by Harry Markowitz in 1952) was the concept that is encapsulated to give answer about the investment advise askings.
+The
-  to minmize the risk per expected return of client portfolios-
+  solution is aimed at minmize the risk per expected return of client portfolios-
 </span>